0x00K1/AnonyChat/README.md

+# AnonyChat
+Anonychat is a command-line interface (CLI) based chat application that enables users to connect and communicate in a secure and user-friendly environment.
+Designed with a focus on privacy chatting, it provides essential functionalities for both regular users and server root, ensuring private and safe communication.

-# AnonyChat UML
+## AnonyChat UML
 ![UML Diagram](UML.svg)

+## How to Run

+### Prerequisites
+Ensure you have *Java* installed on your system.
+Java Development Kit (JDK) V17-20.
+You can download from [Oracle's Java website](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html).

+### Windows
+1. Download the Anonychat.exe file.
+2. Double-click on Anonychat.exe to run the application.

+### Mac and Linux
+1. Download the Anonychat.jar file.
+2. Open your terminal.
+3. Navigate to the directory where you downloaded Anonychat.jar.
+4. Run the program using the command: `java -jar Anonychat.jar`.

-# ChatServer&&Client with SSL/TLS Encryption
+## ChatServer&&Client with SSL/TLS Encryption

 This repository contains a Java chat server application with added SSL/TLS encryption for secure data transmission.
 Below are the instructions to set up and run the server with SSL/TLS encryption.

-## Prerequisites
+### Prerequisites

 - Java Development Kit (JDK) V17-20
 - Access to command line tools or terminal

-## Generating a Keystore and SSL Certificate
+### Generating a Keystore and SSL Certificate

 1. Generate a self-signed SSL certificate using Java's keytool utility.
 For production, obtain a certificate from a trusted Certificate Authority (CA).